 I've been birding for as long as I can remember, which is likely my entire life.
 Even when I was just a small kid my father would take me birding at

-Parker River Wildlife Refuge, and I'd do even more just outside our
+Parker River Wildlife Refuge, and I'd do bird whenever I could in my backyard.

 When I was still quite young, I took his David Sibley's Birds of North America and sat down with it.
 I was fascinated with all the amazing illustrations; with lapwings and plovers, gulls and terns, sparrows and warblers.
 The world beyond my yard grew as I read, and I wanted more.
 After that I picked up Nat Geo's 3rd edition, then Roger Tory Peterson's full continent guide.
 At last count, I have about 100 bird books in my bedroom alone.
 They range from typical guidebooks to books on feeders, fiction works, birding advice and bird photography.
-My most recommended all-around guide is Sibley's Guide to Birds of North America, but Crossley's ID Guide comes in a close second.
+If you're looking for a guide Sibley's Guide to Birds won't let you down.

-A few Christmases ago, I got very serious about photography and took my gift money and bought a Canon PowerShot SX50 HS to replace the Sony I had “borrowed” from my mother.
-This camera was just great for taking bird photos, and I was blessed to learn with it.
-However last year I saved up and bought a Canon EOS 7D and 400mm f/5.6L lens.
-This is a dream setup, and I am privileged to own it.
+A few Christmases ago, I got serious about photography and took my gift money and bought a Canon PowerShot SX50 HS to replace the Sony I had “borrowed” from my mother.
+This camera was great and did the job, and I was blessed to learn with it.
+However a couple years ago I saved up and bought a Canon EOS 7D and 400mm f/5.6L lens.
+This is a dream setup for me, and I am privileged to own it.
 I hope to share with you here God's stunning world that I see through my lens.

 Personal things about me:

-I am fifteen years old.
-And -in case there was any confusion (I doubt there was)- I am a boy.
+I am seventeen years old.
+And -in case there was any confusion (I hope there wasn't)- I am a boy.

 I have three pets: my two sisters and a cat.